speed47/dvdisaster/README.md

 | Damaged media recovery speed :three: | :star:                         | :star::star::star:             | :star:                         | :star:                         |
 | Supports customizing redundancy size | :heavy_check_mark:             | :heavy_check_mark:             | :heavy_check_mark:             | :x: :four:                     |

-:one: Robustness against corruption of the dvdisaster-added ECC parts themselves.
+:one: Here we're talking about the robustness against corruption of the dvdisaster-added ECC parts _themselves_.
 The higher the ranking, the less it is likely than a few badly located damaged sectors render the whole correction impossible because they affect dvdisaster metadata on-disc.
-For example corruption of the first dozens of sectors of an image can make RS02 entirely unusable regardless of the redundancy.
+For example, corruption of the first dozens of sectors of an image can make RS02 entirely unusable regardless of the redundancy data originally stored on it.

-:two: When algorithm is CPU-bound, i.e. generating or repairing an image stored on a SSD/NVMe drive.
+:two: When algorithm is CPU-bound, i.e. generating or repairing an image stored on a SSD/NVMe drive where the storage i/o speed is not an issue.

 :three: Using adaptive reading when supported (RS02), limiting the number of damaged sectors that need to be read to what is strictly necessary for repair.
 Using linear reading otherwise (RS03 and separate file codecs), assuming a badly damaged media, taking into account the time the drive takes to try to read damaged sectors.

-:four: The robustness of RS03 comes at the cost of having to augment images strictly to well-known media sizes, as explained in the previous section.
+:four: The robustness of RS03 comes at the cost of having to augment images strictly to well-known media sizes, as explained in the previous section above.
 This usually doesn't make much difference as long as you intend to burn the augmented image to a classic medium (CD-R, DVD-R, BD-R, ...).

 # :bulb: Rationale

-Even if the optical media era is sunsetting now, and has been for a few years, it's still of some value for off-site backups.
+Even if the peak of the optical media era is well behind us, optical media is still of some value for specific use cases such as off-site backups.
 In any case, we still have media in our hands that we want to be able to repair, should it be damaged, during the next years/decades.
 Repairing is actually pretty much the very reason of dvdisaster existence (as long as parity data has been added, of course).
-The idea of this unofficial version is to ensure dvdisaster doesn't get hard to find, use or compile, ~~should upstream development never resume (we hope it does!)~~
+The main purpose of this unofficial version is to ensure dvdisaster doesn't get hard to find, use or compile on recent systems.
-This is also why precompiled Windows binaries and a precompiled static CLI-only Linux version are available here.
+To this effect, prebuilt binaries are available for the 3 main categories of operating systems, and on top of that we've also fixed a few bugs and added a few tiny features.

 # :hammer: Compiling